-Although in today's society, people are uneasy about the problems in and the direction of public education, and I am aware that there are differing opinions about and expectations of staff members at The Brooklyn School, please be informed that our students continue to receive honors, awards and recognition for their academic and extracurricular achievements.
-Staff at our designated high schools comment favorably on the performance of many Brooklyn students; parents share with us their satisfaction with our programs; and state program compliance consultants comment favorably on our curricular offerings and compliance with state and federal mandates.
+Brooklyn students continue to receive honors, awards and recognition for their academic and extracurricular achievements while at The Brooklyn School, in their chosen high school, and beyond.
+Staff at our designated high schools comment favorably on the performance of many Brooklyn students; parents share with us their satisfaction with the curricular and co-curricular programs; and state program compliance consultants comment favorably on the program offerings and compliance with state and federal mandates.

-Therefore, with the continuing support and assistance of parents and community members, The Brooklyn School will continue its tradition of a strong and caring educational institution.
+With the continuing support and assistance of parents and community members, The Brooklyn School will continue its tradition of a strong and caring educational institution.